bitburner-official/bitburner-src/src/Documentation/doc/advanced/darkweb.md

   - harder servers have a min cha requirement?
   - phishing success chance based off of cha?

+# Real-life problems to solve

+- Environment unreliability
+  - servers will sometimes restart or go offline, sometimes permanently
+  - scripts will sometimes die
+- Central data storage and retrieval (passwords)
+- Building self-replicating web-crawlers
+- Version control: how to handle when two different versions of a script meet, each trying to clear servers and replicate

 ## Rewards:

 - Start with tor router permanently?